skyzh/mini-lsm/mini-lsm-book/src/week2-07-snacks.md

 We do not provide reference answers to the questions, and feel free to discuss about them in the Discord community.

+## Bonus Tasks

+* **Try Recovering**.
+If there is a checksum error, open the database in a safe mode so that no writes can be performed and non-corrupted data can still be retrieved.

 {{#include copyright.md}}